On laminar groups, Tits alternatives, and convergence group actions on $S^2$: Preliminaries

 Theorem \ref{thm:main2} says that a purely hyperbolic pseudo-fibered group acts on the sphere as a convergence group.
-In general, a group $G$ acting on a compactum $X$ is called a (discrete) convergence group if the following holds: for any infinite sequence of distinct elements $(g_i)$ of $G$, there exists a subsequence $(g_{i_j})$ of $(g_i)$ and two points $a, b \in X$ not necessarily distinct such that $g_{i_j}$ converges to the constant map with value $a$ uniformly on every compact subset of $X \setminus \{b\}$, and $g_{i_j}^{-1}$ converges to the constant map with value $b$ uniformly on every compact subset of $X \setminus \{a\}$.
+In general, a group $G$ acting on a compactum $X$ is called a discrete convergence group if the following holds: for any infinite sequence of distinct elements $(g_i)$ of $G$, there exists a subsequence $(g_{i_j})$ of $(g_i)$ and two points $a, b \in X$ not necessarily distinct such that $g_{i_j}$ converges to the constant map with value $a$ uniformly on every compact subset of $X \setminus \{b\}$, and $g_{i_j}^{-1}$ converges to the constant map with value $b$ uniformly on every compact subset of $X \setminus \{a\}$.
+Since we only deal with discrete convergence groups in this paper, we will omit the word discrete, and simply call it a convergence group.

 As mentioned before, when $X$ is $S^1$, being a convergence group is equivalent to being (conjugate to) a Fuchsian group.
-This result is known as the Convergence Group Theorem \cite{Tukia88,Gabai91,CassonJungreis94, Hinkkanen90}.
+This result is known as the Convergence Group Theorem \cite{Tukia88,Gabai91,CassonJungreis94}, and the same statement for indiscrete convergence groups was proved in \cite{Hinkkanen90}.

 \begin{rmk} There is a well-known equivalent definition of a convergence group action. $G$ acting on $X$ is called a convergence group if the diagonal action of $G$ on $X \times X \times X \setminus \Delta$ is properly discontinuous, where $\Delta$ is the set of triples of points of $X$ which are not all distinct.
 See, for instance, \cite{Tukia94}.
 If the diagonal action on the set of distinct triples is also cocompact, then $G$ is called a uniform convergence group. \end{rmk}